 Every one of us, at one point or another, fantasize about working as a Google driver.
 Driving the only Prius in the world with the ability to picks up chicks at every intersection.
 Shortly after you start following the poor car around, you immediately get on your phone at the next intersection and start digging for the answer: how do you get hired to be driver of a Google street view car?
 The truth is … it’s harder than you think.

-Not even Google jobs has information about the street view positions.
+A good starting point would be to start working with Google, but then again, not even Google jobs has information about the street view positions.
 Over the years, people have put up a sort of “guide” on how to get picked up by the Google Street View team.
 The details available online have all been put together by different people – from previous drivers, to friends of friends and other liers.

 From what we’ve been able to put together, Google works with a lot of “partners” that provide drivers and images as subcontractors.
 Pier Far had the chance to talk with one of the drivers as he was doing a pass by.
 According to Far, the driver of showed up to a location for a “driving job”.
 It wasn’t until after he was given the keys to the car that he realized it was the, now famous and most recognizable “Easter egg” in the world, the Google Street view car.
 From this, it’s easy to conclude that not even the drivers themselves know about the job until it happens.